Local teachers shift to online, alternative learning

 Steve Freeman, a teacher at Huntington High School, is in a similar situation.

-“I don’t do anything on paper, everything is online,” Steve Freeman, Huntington High School teacher, said.
+“I don’t do anything on paper; everything is online,” Freeman said.
 “What they are missing from me is basically the in-class discussion and instruction, but the assignments have always been online.
-I surveyed all of my students on Friday and I didn’t have a single student that didn’t have some form of access.”
+I surveyed all of my students on Friday, and I didn’t have a single student that didn’t have some form of access.”

-Freeman said he is most concerned with getting information to Advanced Placement students that he teaches.
+Freeman said he is most concerned with getting information to Advanced Placement students he teaches.

 Wayne County is a one-to-one county, meaning students receive technology to take home.